pythonarcade/arcade/doc/enhancement_list.rst

   Optimize drawing functions by caching them
 * After updating to Pyglet 2.x, update text drawing to use Pyglet's text drawing rather than the Pillow text drawing.
+* Explore using frame buffers to overlay non-moving text and icons on a scrolling screen.

+GUI
+---

+* Explore using frame buffers to create windows

 Sprites
 -------